SayamAlt/Titanic-Survival-Prediction/README.md

   <li>2nd = Middle</li>
   <li>3rd = Lower</li>
 </ol>
 <b>age</b>: Age is fractional if less than 1.
-If the age is estimated, is it in the form of xx.5
+If the age is estimated, is it in the form of xx.5 <br>

 <b>sibsp</b>: The dataset defines family relations in this way...
 <ol type='a'>